neilotoole/sq-web/content/en/docs/query/index.md

 Given a two-source join:

 1. `sq` copies the full contents of the left table to the [scratch DB](/docs/concepts/#scratch-db).
-1. `sq` copies the full content of the right table to the scratch DB.
+1. `sq` copies the full contents of the right table to the scratch DB.
 1. `sq` executes the query against the scratch DB.

 Given that this naive implementation perform a full copy of both tables, cross-source joins